IAR2: Improving Autoregressive Visual Generation with Semantic-Detail Associated Token Prediction: IAR2

 \textbf{Final CFG Formulation.} By combining the attention-guided spatial factor $\alpha_i$ with the progressive sequential schedule $s'_{i}$, we derive a final adaptive scale $s_i$ that is \yrexten{aware of} both "what" is being generated (spatial relevance) and "when" it is being generated (sequential progress):

-Substituting this dynamic scale $s_i$ for $s$ in Equation~(\ref{eq:standard_cfg}) yields our final PAG-CFG. \hut{This dual-modulated approach enables the CFG to effectively and adaptively adjust its weight according to both the attention map and the current \yrexten{generation progress,} thereby achieving fine-grained and context-aware control over the conditioning strength.
-As a result,} the method significantly improves conditional \yrexten{alignment} for the subject while preserving the natural quality of the entire image.
+Substituting this dynamic scale $s_i$ for $s$ in Equation~(\ref{eq:standard_cfg}) yields our final PAG-CFG.
+To enable this inference-time capability, the model is trained by randomly replacing the conditioning signal with a null token with a 10\% probability, thereby allowing the network to jointly model both conditional and unconditional distributions.
+During inference, this dual-modulated approach empowers the CFG to effectively and adaptively adjust its weight according to both the attention map and the current generation progress, thereby achieving fine-grained and context-aware control over the conditioning strength.
+As a result, the method significantly improves conditional alignment for the subject while preserving the natural quality of the entire image.